Quantum effects of black holes and cosmological constant problem: Application to Schwarzschild black holes

-We note that the energy density of space time in a given region is a coordinate dependent observable.
-The energy-density given here is an expected value in the asymptotic frame.
-This energy-density (in unit of Planck mass) is nothing other than the Hawking temperature\cite{hawking1975}.
+We note that the energy density of space time in a given region is a coordinate-dependent observable.
+The energy density given here is an expected value in the asymptotic frame.
+This energy density (in units of the Planck mass) is none other than the Hawking temperature\cite{hawking1975}.